EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 ### Simple components

 In Svelte, the concept and mechanics of components are similar to those of other frameworks.
-Components encapsulate the HTML, CSS and JavaScript of a given portion of our applications in a reusable manner.
-Svelte components look very similar to plain old HTML files. [minimal fluff](https://svelte.dev/blog/write-less-code).
+Components encapsulate the HTML, CSS, and JavaScript of a given portion of our applications in a reusable manner.
+Svelte components look very similar to plain old HTML files, [minimal fluff](https://svelte.dev/blog/write-less-code).
 Here’s what a “hello world” example could look like as a Svelte component:

 ```html
 <h1>{ message }!</h1>